0xScratch/Nexbizn/README.md

 ## Achievements

 - One of the winners of the ***"Polkadot Hackathon"*** held by [Encode club](https://www.encode.club).
-It was a great experience and I learnt a lot during this hackathon.
+It was a great experience and I learned a lot during this hackathon.
 Thanks to the team for organizing such a great event!
 - Launched on Optimism network during [Backdrop Build V3](https://backdropbuild.com/)

 ## Visual Tour (Pictorial Walkthrough)